 In the digital age, where people have almost left outbound marketing and are working relentlessly on their inbound marketing strategies, do we really need to discuss this?

-Maybe there is still hope for B2B cold calling, but then why it doesn’t work?
+There is still hope for B2B cold calling, but then why it doesn’t work?

 Another reason could be a lack of interest and the wrong timing of calls.